 Pregnancy has different effects on different people, and occasionally it can bring out responses you didn't predict in your family and loved ones.
-While this is your pregnancy and your wishes and feelings should come first, keeping the family in the loop and involving them in the experience when you feel comfortable can go a long way in developing relationships that will carry over into the life of your baby.
+While this is your pregnancy and your wishes and feelings should come first, keeping the family in the loop and involving them in the experience when you feel comfortable can go a long way in developing relationships that will carry over into your baby's life.

-- Your birth plan and their place in it
+- Your birth plan and family's place in it

 - Your plan for the first few weeks at home and any help you want or don't want